PowerShell/PowerShellEditorServices/README.md

 The session details (which named pipes were created) will be written to the given session details path, and the client needs to point to these in order to connect.

-The Visual Studio Code, Vim, and IntelliJ extensions use named pipes.
+The Visual Studio Code, Vim, Neovim, and IntelliJ extensions use named pipes.

 ### Standard Input and Output